 This recommendation may seem to fly in the face of the previous suggestion, but different workplaces have different needs.
 If you run a retail or restaurant business, people can't work from home, and having someone cut out in the middle of a shift for a personal emergency takes a toll on the other employees.
 So, you need to have people on-site when you need them.

 Women are often the primary parent—which means they are the ones who handle childcare, dentist appointments, and meetings with teachers more often than men.
 They need to know their schedules in advance to plan their schedule.
 Otherwise, they have to either shuffle childcare or call out with short notice.

 Having a set schedule (or at least a predictable one—Steve always works Monday, Tuesday, Thursday, and Saturday, and Jane always works Wednesday, Friday, and Sunday), can help give everyone in your business a chance to succeed without sacrificing home and family to do so.

 What would happen if you posted everyone's salaries in the break room?
 Would you experience widespread complaining or would people shrug and go, “yeah, that sounds about right?”

 You would lose all claims of gender pay discrimination because the only way gender pay inequality can happen is when the information is kept behind closed doors.
-If you knew, before taking a job that Bob, Steve, and Carl each earned $60,000 for the same job that the company is offering to you for $50,000 you'd say, “How about $60,000?” and you'd walk away if they said no.
+If you knew, before taking the job that Bob, Steve, and Carol each earned $60,000 for the same job that the company is offering to you for $50,000 you'd say, “How about $60,000?” and you'd walk away if they said no.